scroll top

 Commonly missed tax deductions and credits

 Every year the IRS states that taxpayers miss out on valuable tax deductions and credits.
-Don’t let that be you.
+Donโ€™t let that be you.
 These can include:

-• Saver’s Credit (also known as the Retirement Savings Contributions Credit) worth up to $1,000 single and $2,000 married filing jointly.
-This is a credit you get just for investing to build wealth for your retirement, but 1 in 5 taxpayers also miss it.
+• Saverโ€™s Credit (also known as the Retirement Savings Contributions Credit) worth up to $1,000 for single filers and $2,000 for married couples filing jointly.
+This is a credit you get just for investing to build wealth for your retirement, but many eligible taxpayers still miss it.

 • Tax benefits for supporting someone other than a child like a relative or significant other.
 You may be eligible for the Other Dependent Credit worth up to $500 per qualifying dependent.

-• For 2022, the max deduction for student loan interest remains at $2,500.
-Phaseouts start with incomes of $70,000.
+• For 2025, the max deduction for student loan interest remains at $2,500.
+Phaseouts now start for modified adjusted gross incomes around $85,000 for single filers and $170,000 for married couples filing jointly.

-Preparing your taxes, and finding all the hidden deductions and credits, doesn’t have to be stressful or expensive.
+Preparing your taxes, and finding all the hidden deductions and credits, doesnโ€™t have to be stressful or expensive.
 Start with the IRS Free File Lookup Tool to get free help with tax filing.

 Tax changes for the self-employed

-CPA Logan Allec advises filers with side hustles to get serious about reporting income when filing your 2022 return.
-That’s because payment processors like PayPal and Venmo are now required to issue Form 1099-K to anyone who was paid over $600 for goods or services.
+Logan Allec, a CPA and owner of tax relief company Choice Tax Relief, advises filers with side hustles to get serious about reporting income when filing your 2025 return.
+Thatโ€™s because payment processors like PayPal and Venmo are required to issue Form 1099-K once payments for goods and services are more than $20,000 and you have more than 200 transactions in a year.
+Some platforms may also send a 1099-K at lower levels.

 This form (1099-K) will be filed with the IRS, Allec says, and the IRS will likely send you a notice and possibly adjust your tax return if you don't report the income.